-- What do I already know about this topic? - How does this topic make me feel? - Does this topic relate to something I already know? - How can I apply this topic in another context?
+- What do I already know about this topic?

+- How does this topic make me feel?

+- Does this topic relate to something I already know?

 One activity that can be done at the end of class is Stephen Brook's critical incident questionnaire (CIQ).